-Infrastructure Funding1
+Infrastructure Funding

 The CEC's Clean Transportation Program allocated \$14 million to the School Bus Replacement Program to fund electric school bus charging infrastructure.
 The CEC provided up to \$60,000 per awarded bus for purchase and installation of the associated infrastructure.
-This allocation enabled Natomas Unified to install three Blink IQ 200 charging stations.
-The infrastructure was completed September 2020 and began operating in May of 2020 with portable chargers.
+Kern County Office of Education chose to utilize external funding through PG&E's EV Fleet Program for installation of chargers.